Bubba Ray Dudley: Second return to TNA (2025)

 On July 20, 2025 at Slammiversary, Ray returned to TNA, confronting the newly crowned TNA World Tag Team Champions The Hardys (Matt Hardy and Jeff Hardy) and announced that he and D-Von Dudley would reunite to challenge The Hardys for the tag titles at Bound for Glory on October 13.
 At the event he and Devon lost after going through tables and his retirement was confirmed following the match.

 Other media

 LoMonaco appeared on the second WWE edition of the game show The Weakest Link, losing in the sudden death final to Kane, and was the strongest link in the majority of the rounds.
 At the start of the game, he stated that he was playing for the American Cancer Society and his "mommy".

 The Wrestling Figure Checklist records LoMonaco as having 26 different action figures produced from the 1990s to 2010s by Toymakers, Jakks Pacific, and Mattel.

-In 2018, LoMonaco began co-hosting the professional wrestling-themed talk show Busted Open on Sirius XM.
+In 2018, LoMonaco began co-hosting the professional wrestling-themed talk show Busted Open on SiriusXM.

-Alongside Hughes, LoMonaco has appeared in several wrestling video games, the most recent being WWE 2K25.
+Alongside Hughes, LoMonaco has appeared in several wrestling video games, the most recent being WWE 2K26.